weep/Logistics-Railway/Readme.txt

 Version 1.0.1 was released March 15, 2016, was tested using Factorio v0.12.26, and was authored by Supercheese.

 This mod allows you to load/unload your trains using your logistics robots!
 You don't need to change your trains at all -- simply replace some of your normal rail segments with one of the types of special Logistics Rails and any cargo wagon that stops on those rails will be automagically converted into a Logistics Wagon of the associated type.
-Then you can remove your inserters and chest and use only bots!
+Then you can remove your inserters and chests and use only bots!
 For example: If a wagon stops on top a Passive Provider rail, then its contents will be provided directly to the logistics network just like a passive provider chest.
 You can, additionally, determine visually when a regular wagon becomes a Logistics Wagon when its alt-view cargo icons shrink in size.
 In order to use Requester Rails, click them to set the logistics requests for any wagon that stops on top of them.
 You can, of course, copy/paste between Requester Rails just like with regular Requester Chests.